Oterem/OpencvDemo/README.md

 This project is developed as native android application using open source computer vision library - [OpenCV](https://opencv.org/)

-The project is advisored by our professor Mr. Assaf Spanier.
+The project is advisored by our professor Dr. Assaf Spanier.

 ## Tools & Practices
 We're trying to use the best tools and practices in order to produce a quality engineered product.